 I’ve just started writing a tool to generate language bindings for libraries which support gobject-introspection, because I think this is really needed.
 I’ve also tried Rust, and didn’t like it.
 My main goal is Kotlin Native, which is a better fit than JVM in several ways, but I’m starting with the JVM (using JNA) as a prototype/proof of concept because of Native still being kind of beta-ish with no good support in free editors.
 I’m hoping a free IntelliJ plugin for Native will appear as part of the multiplatform model.

-The Rust gir tool https://github.com/gtk-rs/gir and the D gir-to-d tool https://github.com/gtkd-developers/gir-to-d do a great job of creating GTK+ and GStreamer bindings.
+The Rust gir tool GitHub - gtk-rs/gir: Tool to generate rust bindings and user API for glib-based libraries and the D gir-to-d tool GitHub - gtkd-developers/gir-to-d: Create D bindings from GObject introspection files do a great job of creating GTK+ and GStreamer bindings.
 The GStreamer community are likely to settle on Rust as the replacement for C it seems.
 I am not sure what the GTK+ people will do but gtk-rs works nicely as does gstreamer-rs.
 Having said that I actually prefer D over Rust, and GtkD has excellent bindings to GTK+ and GStreamer.

 If Kotlin/Native had a Kotlin binding to GTK+ and GStreamer (rather than just using the C API directly) this would be a Very Good Thing™.

 There also is java-gnome: java-gnome/src/generator at master · istathar/java-gnome · GitHub

 I hadn’t seen java-gnome, but I looked at JGIR.
 Both look unmaintained; although Java’s fairly stable I guess it’s had some useful new features since those projects were last updated, and certainly the G* libraries will have changed a lot.